 Does it really make a difference?

 True story.
-In the late summer of 2019, I was visiting Smuggler’s Cove in San Francisco.
-This was the home of what I told everyone was my number one Mai Tai.
+In the late summer of 2019, I was visiting Smuggler’s Cove in San Francisco, the best Mai tai in the city.
 Not always perfect, but more often than not very close and certainly a consistently excellent Mai Tai.
 But on this day I took one sip from the Mai Tai and noticed that something was off.
 I tasted again.
 It definitely was not right.

 I asked the bartender if they had recently changed their Orange Curacao and the bartender confirmed this change.
 Whereas previously they used the Dry Curacao they were now using Petite Shrubb.
-Even that small half ounce of liqueur really changed the flavor profile of the cocktail.
+Due to that brand’s grassy Rhum Agricole base, even that small half ounce of liqueur really changed the flavor profile of the cocktail.

 I know some people prefer the Shrubb Curacao in their Mai Tai.
 But on this day I was not a fan.
 In any case, it proves that the type of Orange Curacao can indeed make a difference in the overall flavor of the cocktail.